Electrical Workers Historical Society Board of Directors

 Our founding, Our Future

-When the IBEW held its first convention 125 years ago, only 10 delegates attended.
+When the IBEW held its first convention so long ago, only 10 delegates attended.
 It was so small it was held in a room in the boarding house where our founding father, Henry Miller, was staying.
 What they started in that room though, laid the foundation for what our 725,000 members enjoy today.
-As we look ahead to our 39th convention, in the city of our birth, we would do well to remember these roots.
+As we look ahead to our future, we would do well to remember these roots.

-Convention attendees we will have the chance to see the house where Henry Miller lived, thanks to our flagship union, Local 1.
+Thanks to the initiative of our first Local Union and the outpouring of financial support from our International Brotherhood, the house where Henry Miller lived - the home of our 1st Convention, stands as a reminder of our humble beginnings.
 As we walk the streets that long ago held the footprints of our original delegates, we should take a second to recount just how far we’ve come.

 In Miller’s day there were no apprenticeships, and nothing close to adequate pay or safety standards.
 That’s what our fathers fought for and what we continue to fight for today.
 The wires we work on now may not be the same as those in 1891, but the men and women working on them deserve the same rights: dignity, respect and the wages and benefits that provide a fair standard of living.
 Whether we’re wiring incandescent or LED lights, we all deserve a voice.
 And by learning from our past we can better fight our battles today.